 When you decide what products to sell, ask yourself these questions for each product:

-If you’re not sure what sells best, Craftybase can generate reports for you showing you your best sellers and which products have the highest profit margins.
+If you’re unsure what sells best, Craftybase can generate reports showing you your best sellers and which products have the highest profit margins.
 Find out more here.

 Pitch potential wholesale companies